Death of Sadaf Naeem: Death

-She died in an accident on October 30, 2022 after falling to death.
-She was on her live coverage duty covering Imran Khan's Azadi March.
+She died in an accident on 30 October 2022 after falling to death.
+She was on her live coverage duty covering Imran Khan's Azadi March II.
 It is common that reporters are invited up on the trucks.
 While trying to cover the march in close proximity, she tried to climb a shipping container aiming for an interview with Imran Khan.
 Similarly as she did the day before.
 After she fell on the ground she was run over by the truck carrying Imran Khan.
 Even though an ambulance was called for and she was rushed to the nearby hospital she was pronounced dead on arrival.
 A journalist reported that a guard belonging to the protest pushed her before she fell.
 Her husband deemed her death an accident and signed a letter refraining from pressing charges to Mian Muhammad Aslam Iqbal, a Minister of the Punjab Government.
-She was buried in Lahore on the 31 October.
+She was buried in Lahore on 31 October.